-Automotive Training Center is committed to inspiring a future generation of automotive collision technicians, and it all begins at our Warminster and Exton campuses.
-Through the Collision Reconditioning Technology program, students will acquire sufficient technical knowledge and experience in aspects of diagnosis and repair of collision damage.
+Automotive Training Center (ATC) is committed to inspiring a future generation of automotive collision technicians, and it all begins at our Warminster and Exton campuses.
+Through the Collision Reconditioning Technology program, students will acquire sufficient technical knowledge and experience in aspects of diagnosing and repairing collision damage.

 What’s required to receive your diploma?
-We’re so glad you’ve asked.
+We’re glad you asked.
 Let’s take a closer look at the coursework you’ll encounter while enrolled at ATC.

 Welding & Non-Structural Damage Repair

-You’ll learn the principles of MIG welding, cutting, brazing, MIG brazing, squeeze type resistance spot welding, plastic repair, and adhesives.
+You’ll learn the principles of cutting, brazing, squeeze type resistance spot welding, plastic repair, and adhesives.
 Hands-on practice takes you through various welding projects, heating and annealing metals and shaping mild and HSS steel and aluminum.

 Practical shop work includes proper use of: